LeDeliJelly/fw-fanctrl-windows/README.md

 3. Double-click the `.exe` to run it.
 Windows will ask for **Administrator permission**, which is required for the application to control the hardware fans.
 4. A new fan icon will appear in your system tray. **Right-click the icon** to select your desired fan mode.
 Please be patient, as it may take a few seconds for a new curve to apply.

-### Running on Startup (Optional)

-To make the fan controller start automatically when you log in:
-1. Press `Win + R` to open the Run dialog.
-2. Type `shell:startup` and press Enter.
-This will open your personal Startup folder.
-3. Create a shortcut to `Framework-Fan-Control.exe` and place it in this folder.

 ## Configuration

 You can fully customize the fan behavior by editing the `config.json` file with a text editor.